samuelsenerwa/Alx_Portfolio_project/README.md

 Start the development server:
 npm start

-4. Access the application:
+3. Access the application:

-Open your web browser and visit http://localhost:3000 to access the ALX portfolio MVP application.
+Open your web browser and visit http://localhost:3000 to access the CareBridge web application locally.

+Usage

+Once you have the CareBridge web application running, you can:

+Browse through the list of doctors, view their specialties and contact information.
+Schedule appointments with doctors based on their availability.
+Manage your profile information and view your appointment history.

 Contributing

-We welcome contributions to enhance the ALX portfolio MVP project.
+We welcome contributions to enhance the CareBridge web application.
 If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.

 Before contributing, please review the Contributing Guidelines for more information.

-License
+Related Projects

+CareBridge Mobile App - The mobile version of the CareBridge application.
+CareBridge API - The backend API for the CareBridge application.

+Licensing

 This project is licensed under the MIT License.